April 1, 2019, I underwent emergency eye surgery without insurance.

 It turns out that FSSA (Indiana Family Social Services) has a straightforward policy for documents.
-Workers process documents in order received.
+Workers process documents in the order received.

-They logged my income documents received on March 18th but despite daily calls from me they did not get through the stack to my documents by March 31st.
-April 1 my insurance lapsed.
+They logged my income documents received on March 18th, but despite daily calls from me, they did not get through the stack to my documents by March 31st.
+April 1, my insurance lapsed.

 The above solution works except for when you are scheduling an emergency surgery.
 Frantic calls to FSSA on April 1st ran into nonchalant workers telling me to wait until someone got to my documents.
 No one could elevate my need to an emergency status.

 This resulted in major headaches as we scrambled to schedule surgery on Monday.
 Surgery centers saw me as uninsured and didn’t want to touch me.
 Finally one doctor recognized the urgency of my deterioration and admitted me for surgery.
 I had no idea if I was rolling into a covered surgery or a $12,000 debt.